ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [New Zealand](/prayer/notes/new-zealand.html)
+This week we are praying for [Slovakia](/prayer/notes/slovakia.html)

-If you missed it, we last prayed for [Syria](/prayer/notes/syria.html)
+If you missed it, we last prayed for [New Zealand](/prayer/notes/new-zealand.html)

 ## Prayer App